VRConservation/confi/chapters/7_road.md

 4. The Project Futures Platform provides a steady, up-front source of income through auctions of carbon credits or other marketable ecosystem services.
 5. The Avoided Wildfire Emissions Protocol creates forecasted mitigation units (FMUs) based on each planned project or grouping of projects.
 6. When state grant expenses are reimbursed, the invoiced funds are returned to the fund by the program administrator (minus 20% overhead)
 7. When project outcomes are met and verified, an outcome trigger creates a payment return to investors from the project payors.
-It generates payments for mitigation units from the Avoided Wildfire Emissions protocol.